-What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital In-Network and Out-of-Network: Covered services include mental health care services that require a hospital stay. \$1,600 deductible.
-There is a 190-day lifetime limit for inpatient services Days 1 to 60: \$0 copayment in a psychiatric hospital.
-The 190-day limit does not each day. apply to inpatient mental health services provided in a Days 61 - 90: \$400 psychiatric unit of a general hospital. copayment each day.
-Days 91 - 150: \$800 copayment each day (lifetime reserve days).
-Medicare hospital benefit periods apply.
-A benefit period begins on the first day you go to a Medicarecovered inpatient hospital or a skilled nursing facility.
+What you must pay when you Services that are covered for you get these services Inpatient services in a psychiatric hospital In-Network and Out-of-Network Covered services include mental health care services that require a hospital stay including partial \$1,632 deductible. hospitalization.
+Days 1 - 60: \$0 copayment There is a 190-day lifetime limit for inpatient services each day in a psychiatric hospital.
+Days 61 - 90: \$408 copayment The 190-day limit does not apply to inpatient mental each day health services provided in a psychiatric unit of a general hospital.
+Days 91 - 150: \$816 copayment each day (lifetime reserve days) Medicare hospital benefit periods apply.
+A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
 The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
 Cost shares are applied starting on the first day of admission and do not include the day of discharge.
+Prior authorization is required